csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 1. Some station names can have more than one id.
     * *Create* new unique station ids.

-    * Prior to Dec ids were unique intergers, afterward alphanumeric ids were added but old ids were still being used.
+    * Prior to December ids were unique intergers, afterward alphanumeric ids were added but old ids were still being used.

     * The result, the station id is sometimes in accordance with the previous data, at times missing, and at others a combination of alphanumeric characters.